Breezy: Plot

 The next day, when he comes home from work, she is waiting for him by his door.
 He invites her in but says that he must make an appearance at a friend's wedding reception and drop off the papers for the house the couple just bought from him.
 He says that she could stay and they make plans for his return.
 He is much later than anticipated and is disappointed that she does not appear to be there.
 He gets ready for bed and when he is in his room, he sees her in his bed and they have sex.
 In the morning he is very upbeat.
 The two spend the day together; he buys her clothes before they go to dinner and run into his ex-wife, who acts aggressive towards them.
 Another night, the couple goes to see a movie and runs into Frank's friend Bob who seems to always talk about wanting to cheat on his wife.
 Frank is embarrassed and self conscious to be seen with Breezy.

-He is conflicted about his feelings for longtime, close friend Betty Tobin.
-Finally, when he does awkwardly start to make them known to her, it is too late; Betty explains that she is marrying a man she very much loves.
+He is conflicted about his feelings for longtime, ex-girlfriend Betty Tobin who remains in his orbit socially.
+She clearly loved him, and he realizes too late that he was too self-involved to love her back though he should have.
+She lets him know that she is marrying someone else.

 Frank's friend and workout buddy Bob Henderson is grappling with his own mid-life crisis.
 He is restless, but afraid to end his now-loveless marriage and face loneliness.
-Bob admires Frank's relationship with Breezy.
-Bob thinks that he himself could not embark on such a relationship, as he might feel like a "child molester".
-Frank feels conflicted about the relationship.
-All of his shared joys with Breezy, such as their adopted stray dog and "us against the world" mentality, are not enough to enable him to cope with the age difference.
-He eventually breaks up with her.
-She starts crying but keeps her composure as she gets ready to leave.
-She tells him to keep the dog as she does not have enough money to feed him.
+He sees Frank with Breezy one night at the movies and while ogling the girl, admits that being with someone so young might make him feel like a "child molester".
+On another night they run into his ex-wife in a restaurant, who taunts him.
+All this sends Frank into a tailspin of conflict and embarrassment.
+The joy he has reluctantly found with Breezy is not enough to enable him to cope with the age difference.
+He breaks up with her and she drifts back to her old friends, vagrant friends.

 When Betty is injured and her new husband is killed in a car accident, Frank visits her in the hospital and has a change of heart.
-He drives to Marcy's house to learn where Breezy is.
-Marcy tells him and he goes to the park to reconcile with her.
-He reunites with Breezy and says that maybe they can last a year.
-The two walk off together with the dog, Sir Love-a-lot.
+He races off to find Breezy.